HMdb.org THE HISTORICAL

 A product of urban growth, the Old Bridge (pont-Vieux), built in the 11th century to ease the flow of traffic and facilitate trade, led to the development

 of the “du-Bout-du-Pont” suburb (“End-of-Bridge”) on the Right Bank, today the Madeleine neighborhood.
 The street Engueysse, which bears the surname of the Engueysse family, was until the end of the 18th century a vital thoroughfare for goods moving from Vielh Port and the Old Bridge towards the city and Place de la Pile.
-[Spanish translation not transcribed.]

 Erected by Ville d’Albi.

 Location.
-43° 55.78′ N, 2° 8.638′ E. Marker is in Albi, Midi-Pyrénées, in Tarn.
-Marker is at the intersection of Rue d'Engueysse and Quai Choisel on Rue d'Engueysse.
-Click for map.
-Marker is in this post office area: Albi, Midi-Pyrénées 81000, France.
+43° 55.78′ N, 2° 8.638′ E. Marker is in Albi, Occitanie (Occitania), in Tarn.
+Marker is at the intersection of Rue d''Engueysse and Quai Choisel on Rue d''Engueysse.
+Touch for map.
+Marker is in this post office area: Albi, Occitanie 81000, France.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Hôtel de Fenasse (about 90 meters away, in a direct line); Le palais de la Berbie (about 90 meters away); Le pont Vieux (about 120 meters away); La Temporalité (about 120 meters away); a different marker also named Le palais de la Berbie (about 120 meters away); Les jardins de la Berbie (about 120 meters away); Le bourg Saint-Salvi (about 180 meters away); Le Castelnau (approx. 0.2 kilometers away).
-Click for a list of all markers in Albi.
+Hôtel de Fenasse (about 90 meters away, measured in a direct line); Le palais de la Berbie (about 90 meters away); Le pont Vieux (about 120 meters away); La Temporalité (about 120 meters away); a different marker also named Le palais de la Berbie (about 120 meters away); Les jardins de la Berbie (about 120 meters away); Le bourg Saint-Salvi (about 180 meters away); Le Castelnau (approx. 0.2 kilometers away).
+Touch for a list and map of all markers in Albi.

-Rue d'Engueysse Photo, Click for full size
+Rue d'Engueysse image.
+Click for full size.

-By Barry Swackhamer, September 23, 2012
+Photographed By Barry Swackhamer, September 23, 2012

 3. Rue d'Engueysse